 Dr. Theuer has served as our President, Chief Executive Officer and a member of our board of directors since July 2006.
 From 2004 to 2006, Dr. Theuer was the Chief Medical Officer and Vice President of Clinical Development at TargeGen, Inc., a biotechnology company.
 Prior to joining TargeGen, Inc., Dr. Theuer was Director of Clinical Oncology at Pfizer, Inc., a pharmaceutical corporation, from 2003 to 2004.
 Dr. Theuer has also held senior positions at IDEC Pharmaceuticals Corp. from 2002 to 2003 and at the National Cancer Institute from 1991 to 1993.
 In addition, he has held academic positions at the University of California, Irvine, where he was Assistant Professor in the Division of Surgical Oncology and Department of Medicine.
+Dr. Theuer currently serves as a director at 4D Molecular Therapeutics, a position he has held since January 2016.
+In addition, since March 2018, Dr. Theuer has served on the board of directors of Oncternal Therapeutics, Inc., a private venture-backed cancer therapeutics company.
 Dr. Theuer received a B.S. from the Massachusetts Institute of Technology, an M.D. from the University of California, San Francisco, and a Ph.D. from the University of California, Irvine.
 He completed a general surgery residency program at Harbor-UCLA Medical Center and was board certified in general surgery in 1997.
-Dr. Theuer currently serves as a director at 4D Molecular Therapeutics, a position he has held since January 2016.